 Our research on local government practices in all five of these areas benefits from the – in many respects – diverse partner institutions that join forces within the LoGov project.
 The multidisciplinary nature of the consortium, combining expertise in public law, political science, public administration and economics, enables us to look at local government practices from multiple angles.
 With 18 partners from six continents, LoGov’s comparative research can draw on a wealth of different experiences and a truly global exchange of knowledge.
 The fact that academic partners are complemented by local government associations and political consultants, guarantees that the project is tailored to the needs of local policymakers and facilitates the uptake of the project results by these stakeholders.

 The LoGov project has received funding from the European Union’s Horizon 2020 Research and Innovation Staff Exchange (MSCA-RISE) programme under the Marie Skłodowska-Curie (MSCA) grant agreement No 823961.
-It started on 01 February 2019 and will end on 31 January 2023.
+It runs from 1 February 2019 to 30 September 2024.